 Also, when accessing a Web site over insecure HTTP (instead of the more secure HTTPS), a censor may intercept the connection and supply the user with a bogus site, a tampering which CENO cannot detect by itself.
-In such case it may help to disable this option and thus always resort to other, safer CENO mechanisms.
+In such cases, it may help to disable this option and thus always resort to other, safer CENO mechanisms.
 Please check the section on troubleshooting to learn more about this issue.

 Via the CENO network (private) (or proxy access) allows CENO to use injectors as normal HTTP proxy servers to reach origin servers.

 This mechanism only works in private browsing mode.

 Via the CENO network (public) (or injector access) enables CENO to strip any private information from requests and send them to an injector.
-The injector shall get the content from an origin server, sign it and send it back to CENO, which shall start seeding it.
+The injector gets the content from an origin server, signs it, and sends it back to CENO - which then begins seeding it.

 This mechanism only works in public browsing mode.

 Shared by other CENO users allows CENO to try to retrieve content from the distributed cache, i.e. from other CENO and Ouinet clients seeding it.

 This mechanism only works in public browsing mode.